CogniX-UP/cognixcore/README.md

   <img src="./docs/img/logo.png" alt="drawing" width="70%"/>
 </p>

 A Python library for offline and streaming graph-based processing and evaluation, designed for modern flow-based/node-based scenarios.
-It is the driving force behind the CogniX project, but was designed with extensibility and modularity in mind.
+It is the driving force behind the [CogniX](http://cognix.gr) project, but was designed with extensibility and modularity in mind.
 This library started as a fork of [ryvencore](https://github.com/leon-thomm/ryvencore), with additional functionality.
 Due to requirements that introduced breaking changes and deviation from the original source, the [fork](https://github.com/HeftyCoder/ryvencore/tree/cognix) was moved to a stand-alone repository.

 ### Installation

 PyPi installation is in the works.
+Python Version should at least be 3.11.

 Install from sources - preferably after creating and activating a [python virtual environment](https://docs.python.org/3/library/venv.html):
 ```